bbalganjjm/natural_js/v1/docs/governance/repository-workflow.md

 # Rules

-- **R1 Code is truth.** An implemented 2.0 claim must match root `src/`; a historical 1.x claim must match `v1/src/`.
-Milestone contract pages mark future behavior as a draft until code exists.
+- **R1 Code is truth.** Every option, default, signature, argument order, return value, event argument and config key written in `docs/` must match `src/`.
 If the code looks buggy, document what it does today under `# Known issues` and propose the code fix separately; do not change code from a docs task.
 - **R2 Same-task upkeep.** A task that changes a raw-layer file also updates every affected concept, the folder `index.md` descriptions and `docs/log.md` in the same task, then re-stamps the touched concepts.
 This is part of the approved scope; it needs no extra approval.
 - **R3 Propose first.** Filing a chat answer back as a new concept, fixing drift unrelated to the current task, or restructuring the bundle changes files outside the task scope: propose it and wait for approval.
 - **R4 Honest trust fields.** `stamp` only concepts whose content you actually compared with the current code.
 Add `verified` only after an independent check (a separate agent instance or a person).
 Never write a `human:` actor; people record their own reviews.